 Nail technicians face certain risks that can put you and your business at risk.
 Insurance can help protect you financially against injury or illness to employees (employers' liability insurance), injury or damage to third parties (public and product liability), treatments that cause injury or damage (treatment cover)

 Nail technician insurance costs vary but start from around £40 a year for basic public/product liability and treatment cover for a sole trader.
+This makes nail tech insurance pretty cheap compared to what you can earn.
 Adding basic tools and stock cover would roughly double your insurance costs.
-Buying employers' liability insurance would cost roughly £60 to £200 per person (click here for more details).
+Buying employers' liability insurance if you hire anyone would cost roughly £60 to £200 per person (click here for more details).
 Legal expenses and personal accident can be found for as little as £65 to £80 or so a year.
 The cost of other types of business insurance depends on the type of cover, coverage limits, previous claims history and other factors.

 For the most comprehensive cover you'll need both types of liability cover, because public liability and treatment insurance cover different risks.
 For example, public liability would cover your liability if a client slips and falls while treatment insurance would cover your liability if a client suffers an injury or illness like an infection or reaction as a result of treatment.